 Spin the Globe / Cruises prides itself on outstanding customer service and the personal touch.
 Because this is a boutique agency, I don’t drive customers to certain travel suppliers so I can make more money on commissions.
 I find accommodations and experiences that suit your specific needs because I know from extensive personal experience how important that is for wheelchair users.
-In 2019, Spin the Globe/travel was recognized as the Best Accessible Outbound Travel Agency by LUX Life Magazine.
+Because of this philosophy, in 2019, Spin the Globe/travel was recognized as the Best Accessible Outbound Travel Agency by LUX Life Magazine.

 If I have not personally sailed on a specific cruise ship, I consult extensively with cruise lines to provide you with accessibility data and photos (when available).
 I can also provide you with an accessibility guide for featured destinations (and other locations if time allows for preparation) so you have an idea of accessible sights you can visit and places near your hotel where you can eat.

 About Sylvia Longmire